 Probably one of the most photographed places in the Philippines, looking out onto Kayangan Lake will be one of those ‘pinch me’ moments in your life.
 Taking the title of the clearest lake in Asia, this is a one of a kind natural wonder.
-One of the most popular images you see of Coron is not actually of the lake itself but of Coron Bay on the other side of the lake.
+One of the most popular images you see of Coron is not actually of the lake itself, but of Coron Bay on the other side of the lake.
 This bay is popular for snorkelling and diving.
 It is home to some of the most colourful fish and coral in the world.
-It is a great place to get your diving license if you’re interested in becoming a certified diver and to start your underwater adventures.
+It is a great place to get your diving license if you’re interested in becoming a certified diver and start your underwater adventures.

 A smaller and more secluded lake next to Kayangan Lake, Barracuda Lake will make you feel truly close to nature.
 Look up at the tall limestone cliffs and hear the sounds of the jungle.
-An added perk of this lake is that is features hot springs and underwater mountains.
+An added perk of this lake is that it features hot springs and underwater mountains.
 Get ready to explore!

-Break up those beach activities and surround yourself by a mangrove forest.
+Break up those beach activities and surround yourself with a mangrove forest.
 This is home to a variety of brightly coloured birds and native wildlife.
 The most popular thing to do here is to take a kayak and paddle around the twisting and turning rivers.

 Out at Coron Sea there are 12 sunken Japanese WWII warships that have formed an unmissable underwater experience.
 These spectacular aquatic views are listed in Forbes Traveller Magazine as one of the top 10 best scuba diving sites in the world.